maxtoroq/maxtoroq.github.io/XCST/c/_for-each-group.md

 ## Error Conditions

-It is a compilation error if none of the attributes `group-by` and `group-size` are present, or if both are present.
+It is a compilation error if both attributes `group-by` and `group-size` are present.

 ## See Also